Tips for buying a second home

 A professional loan officer can help you better understand the costs of purchasing a second home and the available loan options.
 You can also be prequalified or preapproved for a loan before you start looking at properties.

 Your lender looks at your current financial situation and the property you want to purchase and advises you on your eligibility for different types of loans.
-If you are a Bank of America customer, you may be eligible for a reduction in your mortgage origination fee based on your eligible balances at the time of your application.
+If you are a Bank of America client, you may be eligible for a reduction in your mortgage origination fee through the Preferred Rewards program.

 Buying a second home can be complicated and may take some time, but with forethought, preparation and some help from experts, you can make an informed decision that's appropriate for your situation.